-***Update May 2016 Halifax raises limit for the end of a mortgage to 80 years, but borrowing belong retirement age requires proof of income.
+Update May 2016 Halifax raises limit for the end of a mortgage to 80 years, but borrowing beyond retirement age requires proof of income in retirement.

 In April 2014, all mortgage lenders had to start using new and much stricter “affordability tests”.
 Banks often say these new tests are the reason why people are being refused a mortgage or a re-mortgage.
-This can happen in various situations.
+In 2015 nearly half the people applying for mortgages were being rejected.

 You may be refused a mortgage if it won’t be repaid before one of the borrowers retires.
 In this case that went to the Financial Ombudsman, HSBC refused a mortgage to a couple in their 40s, even though their pensions provisions meant it was clearly going to remain affordable for them.